dan-nagle/h2m/README.txt

 TESTS

 The files found in the Tests subdirectory are tests run during development.
-The names of the files should be self explanatory.
+The names of the files should be self-explanatory.
 Running h2m on test files and inspecting the output should help to clarify some of the more obscure details regarding h2m's behavior and limitations.
+Note that these files are not commented, and most users will not have need to look at them.

 GROOMING PRODUCED FILES